sunfishcode/basic-text/docs/nfc.md

 ### CJK Compatibility Ideographs

-Unicode includes 1002 CJK Compatibility Ideograph codepoints which were originally intended only for use in preserving round-trip compatibility with other character set standards.
+Unicode includes 1002 CJK Compatibility Ideograph scalar values which were originally intended only for use in preserving round-trip compatibility with other character set standards.
 However, many of them are associated with slightly different appearances, and this has led to a lot of confusion and some dispute.

-For example, the codepoint U+2F8A6 canonically decomposes to U+6148.
-This means that Unicode considers these two codepoints to be canonically equivalent, such that they are required have [the same visual appearance and behavior].
+For example, the scalar value U+2F8A6 canonically decomposes to U+6148.
+This means that Unicode considers these two scalar values to be canonically equivalent, such that they are required have
+[the same visual appearance and behavior].
 Some systems do treat them this way, however many popular systems today display them slightly differently.

 [the same visual appearance and behavior]: https://unicode.org/reports/tr15/#Canon_Compat_Equivalence

 Users understandably expect that the difference in appearance is significant and will use non-canonical forms specifically for their unique appearance:

  - https://lists.w3.org/Archives/Public/public-i18n-core/2009JanMar/0216.html
  - https://www.w3.org/wiki/I18N/CanonicalNormalizationIssues#Problems_with_canonical_singletons